tkadlec/chasing-waterfalls/site/episodes/episode-three-with-katie-hempenius.md

 guestName: "Katie Hempenius"
 episodeNum: 3
 lede: |
-  Many people want their organization to prioritize performance, but where do you start?
-In this episode, Reefath Rajali—a mobile developer advocate at PayPal—talks about PayPal's performance journey, starting with a simple, lightweight prototype built during a hackathon.
-She discusses the hard work and challenges that went into getting organizational buy-in and the cultural changes necessary to make performance a foundational principle.
+  A lot of work falls under the umbrella of "web performance" and it's hard to know where to focus, both for quick wins and for long-term maintainability.
+In this episode, Katie Hempenius talks about everything from JavaScript and image weight, to third-party challenges, budgets and the importance of organizational support.
 links:
  - url: https://twitter.com/katiehempenius
    text: "Katie Hempenius on Twitter"